-In November 2014, the Hertie School (D BERLIN25) was awarded with the Erasmus Charter of Higher Education, which is the prerequisite for participation in the Erasmus+ programme.
+In April 2021, the Hertie School (D BERLIN25) was awarded with the Erasmus Charter of Higher Education, which is the prerequisite for participation in the new Erasmus+ programme generation.

 Within the framework of KEY ACTION 1 the Hertie School currently offers support for student and staff mobility.
 The following projects can be funded:

 - A study period at a partner higher education institution

 - A traineeship in an institution located in an Erasmus+ programme country

 Any student, regardless of nationality, is eligible to apply for an Erasmus+ mobility grant for a study period or internship in an Erasmus programme country (min.
 60 days).
 PhD candidates can also apply for funding for short-term mobility (up to 30 days).
 Students can receive Erasmus+ funding for a maximum period of 12 months per study cycle.
 Limited funding is availble for mobility within Erasmus partner countries.
 Details will be communicated in the weekly campus newsletter.

 Students can also receive an Erasmus+ grant for an internship up to 12 months after graduation, provided that they submit their funding application while still being an enrolled student.
 However, please note that priority will be given to students who apply for funding for their mandatory internship.
 Internships at EU institutions (see full list here) or at any agency in charge of EU programmes (for example DAAD) cannot be funded.